matevans/import-control-wsdls/README.md

 | Scenario | HTTP Status |
 | --- | --- |
 | `wsdlFileName` not recognised | `404` |

+### Notes for Individual updating the wsdl files
+- Current Version of EU requirements `V2.21`
+- The folder structure was directly copied from the EU documentation
+- Renamed the top level folder to `CR-for-NES-Services` (removing any remnants of a number)
+- We replaced `{DestinationID}` in all filenames that contained it with `EU.CR`

 ### License